euge166/2BL-Project/README.md

   double S0 = 100, K = 100, r = 0.05, mu = 0.05, sigma = 0.2, T = 1.0;
   int nPaths = 200000;
-  The Black-Scholes formula will yield C ~= 10.4506 Which is within 1 standard deviation with our expected output.
+  The Black-Scholes formula will yield C ~= 10.4506 Which our expected output will contain in its confidence interval.

 ### Convergence verification
   Monte carlo simulations should stabilize as the number of paths increases. i.e. Law of large numbers.
 To verify this, We can change